 Antonio de Mendoza, Viceroy of New Spain, chose Francisco Vásquez de Coronado to lead the expedition to the New World.
 Although the famed Seven Cities of Gold (aka Cibola), were never found, Coronado made important contacts with the current residents of this “New” world.
 He was also one of the first Europeans to explore the Grand Canyon.
 Coronado and his men passed through Coronado National Memorial, and left their mark on history.
 Although Coronado died in obscurity, he laid the foundations for future exploration and settlement of the American Southwest.

-Coronado national Monument is managed by the National Parks Service.
+Coronado national Monument is managed by the National Park Service.
 It is located just 90 miles south of Tucson.
-Here you can drive up a switch back for expansive views of mexico, hike deserted trails, watch desert wildlife in their natural habitat, and even explore a cave.
-At the visitor’s center get lost in the history of Coronado and his men, or just sit down and watch the spring, sometimes deer are present.
+Here you can drive up a switchback for expansive views of Mexico, hike deserted trails, watch wildlife in their natural habitat, and even explore a cave.
+At the visitor’s center you can get lost in the history of Coronado and his men, or just sit down and watch the spring, sometimes deer are present.
 Maybe you want to go further and spend a few hours hiking in the Huachuca mountains?
 Although I often visit for the panoramic views, Coronado National memorial has something for almost everyone.
-Even geology lovers will have plenty to see, although collecting is not allowed on National park lands.
+Even geology lovers will have plenty to see, although collecting is not allowed on National Park lands.

 Hiking to the Cave Entrance